 It isn’t hard to guess why — the whole point of Instagram is to curate the best-looking parts of your life and view others’ apparently beautiful lives.
 Even many adults believe that the lives of others are as glamorous as they look online.

 Though correlation isn’t causation, several studies have found that teens who spend the most time on social media are the most likely to be depressed.
+It’s possible that even a small problem may trigger erratic behavior.
 Possible reasons for this include comparing oneself to others and living a sedentary lifestyle.

 Instagram can also be extremely addictive.
 Nir Eyal, author of “Hooked: How to Build Habit-Forming Products,” explains several reasons why: